David Lynch: 1967–1977: Early career and feature debut

-1980–1989: Populist surrealism
+1978–1986: Stardom and acclaim

-After Eraserheads success on the underground circuit, Stuart Cornfeld, an executive producer for Mel Brooks, saw it and recalled, "I was just 100 percent blown away ...
+After Eraserheads success on the underground circuit, Stuart Cornfeld, an executive producer for Mel Brooks, saw it and recalled, "I was just 100 percent blown away [...]
 I thought it was the greatest thing I'd ever seen.
 It was such a cleansing experience."
-Brooks viewed Eraserhead, and after coming out of the screening theater, embraced Lynch, declaring, "You're a madman!
+Brooks viewed Eraserhead, and after exiting the screening theater, embraced Lynch, declaring, "You're a madman!
 I love you!
 You're in."

 Cornfeld agreed to help Lynch with his next film, Ronnie Rocket, for which Lynch had already written a script.
 But Lynch soon realized that Ronnie Rocket, a film that he said is about "electricity and a three-foot guy with red hair", was not going to be picked up by any financiers, and so he asked Cornfeld to find him a script by someone else that he could direct.
 Cornfeld found four.
 On hearing the title of the first, The Elephant Man, Lynch chose it.
 The Elephant Mans script, by Chris de Vore and Eric Bergren, is based on the true story of Joseph Merrick, a severely deformed man in Victorian London, who was held in a sideshow but later taken under the care of a London surgeon, Frederick Treves.
 Lynch wanted to make some alterations that would deviate from real events but in his view make a better plot, but he needed the permission of Brooks, whose company, Brooksfilms, was responsible for production.
 The film stars John Hurt as John Merrick (the name changed from Joseph) and Anthony Hopkins as Treves.
 Filming took place in London.
 Though surrealistic and in black and white, it has been called "one of the most conventional" of Lynch's films.
 It was a critical and commercial success, earning eight Academy Award nominations, including Best Director and Best Adapted Screenplay.

 After The Elephant Mans success, George Lucas, a fan of Eraserhead, offered Lynch the opportunity to direct the third film in his original Star Wars trilogy, Return of the Jedi.
 Lynch declined, saying that he had "next door to zero interest" and arguing that Lucas should direct the film himself as the movie should reflect his own vision, not Lynch's.
-Soon, the opportunity to direct another big-budget science fiction epic arose when Dino de Laurentiis of the De Laurentiis Entertainment Group asked Lynch to create a film adaptation of Frank Herbert's science fiction novel Dune (1965).
-Lynch agreed, and in doing so was also contractually obliged to produce two other works for the company.
+Soon, the opportunity to direct another big-budget science fiction epic arose when Dino de Laurentiis asked Lynch to create a film adaptation of Frank Herbert's novel Dune (1965).
+Lynch agreed, and in doing so was also contractually obliged to produce two other works for the De Laurentiis Entertainment Group.
 He began writing a script based on the novel, initially with both de Vore and Bergren, and then alone when De Laurentiis was unhappy with their ideas.
 Lynch also helped build some of the sets, attempting to create "a certain look", and particularly enjoyed building the set for the oil planet Giedi Prime, for which he used "steel, bolts, and porcelain".